-VREC Solar Looks Ahead to 2018Posted by Rob Baxter in Uncategorized, on December 22, 2017
+VREC Solar Looks Ahead to 2018Posted by Rob Baxter in Our News, on December 22, 2017

 As the year draws to a close and the globe rounds the bend, slowly pointing the northern hemisphere back toward the sun, VREC has much to look forward to in the coming year.
 Here are a few highlights:

 - Higher-efficiency PV Modules!: 4 years ago, 60-cell PV modules (solar panels) were barely hitting 250 Watts.
 Today, we are routinely installing 320 Watt modules of the same size, at similar prices.
 In a city of limited roof space, this means more PV on the rooftop, and offsetting a higher percentage (or all) of your home’s electrical demand.

 - EV Chargers: As Tesla, Nissan, Chevy, VW, and other car manufacturers roll out new electric vehicles and plug-in hybrids, its going to be hard to miss the rapidly changing infrastructure as charging stations, electric car shares, and electric service vehicles become the norm.
 VREC has already begun installing level 2 chargers in EV owners’ garages & driveways, and we are in the planning stages of a pilot project for curbside residential charging.
 Let us know if you want to explore EV charging at your home or office.

 - Community-owned Solar: Solshare, a cooperatively-owned PV producer administered by VREC, will be adding another array to its portfolio just north of Queen Elizabeth Park.
 This 25 kW system will generate approximately $3850 of electricity per year.